anarnold97/MTA-new/README.md

 # MTA Documentation

-This repository contains the files for Windup documentation.
+This repository contains the files for MTA documentation.

 [Windup](https://github.com/windup/windup) is an automated application migration and assessment tool.

 For developer-focused documentation, see the [Windup wiki](https://github.com/windup/windup/wiki).

-## Contributing to Windup documentation
+## Contributing to MTA documentation

 This project is [Apache 2.0 licensed](LICENSE) and accepts contributions via GitHub pull requests.